Howard McMinn Manzanita

 Other natives holding their own: Alders in the lower/wetter part of the property (and they are Nitrogen fixers), Douglas firs in most areas, Ponderosa and shore pines, sword ferns and salal once established.

-Other easy flowers include Canada goldenrod, Western yarrow, and wooly sunflower, all deer resistant and valuable to local pollinators.
+Other easy native flowers include Canada goldenrod, Western yarrow, and wooly sunflower, all deer resistant and valuable to local pollinators.

 Catmints: Walker's Low has grown rapidly and serves up a feast for bees.